hollina/power-analysis/README.md

 ## Data availability statement

 **Note**: The mortality data are available from the Centers for Disease Control but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
 More information about these data can be found here, https://www.cdc.gov/nchs/nvss/dvs_data_release.htm.
+Email Alex if you have any questions about accessing the data.

 All other data are contained in the zenodo repository.